cheahjs/bravefrontier_data/README.md

 * missions.json - List of missions, their energy costs and number of battles.
 * files_list.txt - MD5 hashes of all data files from JP/Global.
 * decoded_dat/ - Decrypted JSON files

+#FAQ

+**What's all the 'unknown' things in the unit and item dumps?**
+Those are effects not yet parsed by the script.
+Global is currently the priority, followed by JP effects.